-> The environment in which health professionals in the humanitarian sector find themselves today is more complex and diverse than ever.
+Health professionals in the humanitarian sector are confronted with a more complex and diverse landscape than ever before.
 Conflicts are increasingly multi-facetted and natural disasters are escalating in number and intensity, often occurring in regions already struggling with poor health services and socio-economic and political constraints.
-Currently, there is a gap in addressing the needs of children and adults impacted by humanitarian crises, especially in a time of growing need.

 Humanitarian response teams include health experts – doctors, nurses, specialists in public health, nutrition, psychology, sexual and reproductive health, social inclusion, disability and medical logistics – but they are not necessarily trained to apply their skills in a complex humanitarian crisis.
 It’s critical that response teams have the right skills and training for immediate action.

 We know there are gaps in health programs and interventions in humanitarian contexts relating to health service access, health assessments, coordination, accountability and health worker safety.
 Anecdotal evidence from our humanitarian sector partners confirms the need for improvements in the preparation of professionals to the challenges faced within these contexts.